 - Subscription Sabbatical: Pause non-essentials for a month.

-Daily Routines to Live Frugally and Save Money
+Daily Routines to Spend Less and Save More

 Save Money on Groceries with Meal Planning 🍎

-Food is a major expense, but how to live frugally and save money starts with smart grocery habits.
-For example, Sarah saved $3,000 yearly by meal planning.
-If you’re feeding a pair, explore tips for grocery shopping on a budget.
+Food is a major expense, but frugal living starts with smart grocery habits.
+Many people save significantly by meal planning.
+If you’re cooking for a small household, our breakdown of grocery shopping on a budget for two shows what an $80/week plan can look like.
 Try these:

 Smart Transportation Choices 🚗